Baldie-dev/JanusLM/README.md

 #### Precision

-Calculation of how many marked findings were actually correct:
+Calculation of how many marked findings were actually correct (how many false-positives were generated):

 $$Precision = \frac{TP}{TP+FP}$$